-Please call the Municipal Registrar at 908.876.3650 for additional information regarding Application for Marriage, Remarriage, Civil Union, Reaffirmation of Civil Union Licenses, Birth Certificates, and Civil Unions and Death Certificates.
+Please call the Municipal Registrar at 908.876.3315 x 1222 for additional information regarding Application for Marriage, Remarriage, Civil Union, Reaffirmation of Civil Union Licenses, Birth Certificates, and Civil Unions and Death Certificates.

 An appointment must be made to apply for a Marriage, Remarriage, Civil Union, Reaffirmation of Civil Union License.
 Failure to make an appointment may result in delay.
 Please contact the Township Registrar at 908.876.3650 to schedule an appointment to complete the paperwork.

 The first page of the license application can be viewed and printed before applying for a license at the Township Health Department.
 The application must be completed by the prospective spouses and witness in front of the Registrar or Deputy Registrar.
 A fee of $28 is due at time of application and payable by cash or check made out to the Washington Township Health Department.

 For additional questions about a Marriage, Remarriage, Civil Union, Reaffirmation of Civil Union License, either download a FAQ (Frequently Asked Questions) form, or see below.

 Please download and complete this form (requires an Adobe PDF Reader) only if the birth, marriage, civil union and/or death took place in Washington Township, Morris County.

 Please submit this request and the appropriate fee for the number of certified copies required.
 The form must be printed and then completed.
 Identification is required to obtain copies.
 For additional information related to the requirements for obtaining Certified Copies Of Births/Civil Unions/Marriages/Death Certificates, please contact the Health Department by phone at 908.876.3650.